 - Lugaw/ Goto or rice congee is a rice dish usually served during the rainy season and breakfast.
 Just like beef, pork, and chicken, you could also serve this chichalicious as an ingredient and as a side dish in the lugaw.
 It has a more succulent and flavorful taste.

-- Chopsuey is a combination of vegetables such as cauliflower, broccoli, baby corn, cabbage, carrots, red bell pepper, a mixture of water and starch chayote, a little meat or shrimps, like chicken or pork or shrimp, and with a thick sauce.
+- Chopsuey combines vegetables such as cauliflower, broccoli, baby corn, cabbage, carrots, red bell pepper, a mixture of water and starch chayote, a little meat, or a little meat shrimps, like chicken or pork or shrimp, and with a thick sauce.
 It complements the chop suey since it is a vegetable dish where the seafood is perfectly paired with it as an ingredient.
 It helps to lessen the oiliness and loathing taste of the ruffle fat.

-- Ginisang sayote– A stir-fried and sauteed vegetables combined with some herbs, meat, and spices.
-The ruffle fat could serve as a side dish since it would give a more delicate and exceptional taste to the dish.
+- Ginisang sayote- A stir-fried and sauteed vegetables combined with some herbs, meat, and spices.
+The ruffle fat could serve as a side dish since it would give the dish a more delicate and exceptional taste.

 - Lechon gravy sauce - is another common sauce that overpowers the saltiness, oily, and loathing taste of this chichalicious chicharon bulaklak.